jeshraghian/snntorch/docs/tutorials/tutorial_6.rst

     The accuracy of a single batch using an untrained network is 10.938%

-As the above function only returns the accuracy of a single batch of data, let’s write a function that returns the accuracy on the entire
+As the above function only returns the accuracy of a single batch of data, the following function returns the accuracy on the entire DataLoader object:
-dataset:

 ::